 FCHC provides health education to men and women of all ages so they can make responsible, informed decisions about sexual activity.
 If you are sexually active and do not want to become pregnant, use birth control to avoid becoming pregnant.
 Not all forms of birth control protect you against sexually transmitted infections.
 It is important to learn your options and your risks for each method.

-Check out the Association of Reproductive Health Professionals (ARHP) website site for an interactive method match to decide which birth control is best for YOU.
 The American Congress of Obstetricians and Gynecologists has a great publication on How Birth Control Works – Patient Education.

 Minors are encouraged to discuss the choices with their parents or with an adult they trust.